Violence Against Women – International

 UN WOMEN – in July 2010, the United Nations General Assembly created UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women.
 In doing so, UN Member States took an historic step in accelerating the Organization's goals on gender equality and the empowerment of women.
 The creation of UN Women came about as part of the UN Reform agenda, bringing together resources and mandates for greater impact.
 It merges and builds on the important work of four previously distinct parts of the UN system, which focused exclusively on gender equality and women's empowerment: 1) Division for the Advancement of Women; 2) International Research and Training Institute for the Advancement of Women; 3) Office of the Special Advisor on Gender Issues and Advancement of Women; and 4) United Nations Development Fund for Women, New York, NY.

 Global Virtual Knowledge Centre to End Violence Against Women and Girls – an online resource in English, Español and Français, designed to serve the needs of policymakers, programme implementers and other practitioners dedicated to address violence against women and girls.
 The Centre is an initiative of United Nations Women, bringing together valuable contributions of expert organizations and individuals, governments, United Nations sister agencies, and a wide range of relevant actors.
 Part of the overall effort is encouraging shared ownership of the site and ongoing partnership-building for it continuous development and sustainability.
+See Campaigns.

 SAY NO – UNiTE End Violence Against Women – launched in 2008, United Nations Secretary-General Ban Ki-moon's UNiTE to End Domestic Violence Against Women campaign is a multi-year effort aimed at preventing and eliminating violence against women and girls around the world.